Cesunica Ivey

 Ivey Updated Headshot

 Cesunica Ivey is an Assistant Professor of Civil and Environmental Engineering and the PI of the Air Quality Modeling and Exposure Lab at UC Berkeley.
 Ivey’s research focuses on the nexus of air pollution science and engineering and environmental justice.
 She is an emerging leader in the areas of regional air quality modeling and its applications and community-scale air pollution exposure assessment.
 Ivey works in partnership with community organizations across California to prevent the over-industrialization of already overburdened neighborhoods.
 She recently served on a panel at a public hearing for the congressional Environmental Justice for All Act, sponsored by the U.S. Democratic Natural Resources Committee to support the regulation of cumulative burdens in impacted communities.
 In recognition of her advocacy for frontline communities of the e-commerce supply chain expansion in inland Southern California, Ivey was selected as a member of the American Chemical Society Chemical and Engineering News Talented 12 2021 class and a 2022 Women in Science Incentive Prize winner by The Story Exchange.
+She is also the recipient of the SSMN 2024 Early Career Alumnus Award.

 Education